DarshanSR85/deno-example/README.md

-This is an example repo create to understand How deno thiry party modules will work.
+This is an example repo created to understand How deno thiry party modules will work.